GDSL-UL/Teaching_Links/README.md

 ## Thanks...
-Thanks to Jon Reades, Alex Singleton, James Cheshire, Dani Arribas-Bel who have all supplied content for this list.... plus anyone I have fogotten!
+Thanks to Jon Reades, Alex Singleton, James Cheshire, Francisco Rowe, Dani Arribas-Bel who have all supplied content for this list.... plus anyone I have fogotten!